South Africa: Slow Motion Denialism - Our Leaders Are Allowing the HIV Response to Collapse

-South Africa is staging a sequel to Mbeki-era denialism, only this time, the science, solutions, and costs are clearer.
+South Africa is staging a sequel to Mbeki-era denialism, only this time, the science, solutions, and costs are clearer, argues Professor Francois Venter.

-In May, in response to concerns about HIV service weaknesses, Minister Motsoaledi claimed 520,000 people were initiated on HIV treatment between February and April, a number already almost half-way towards his 'Close the Gap' campaign target.
+In May, in response to concerns about HIV service weaknesses, Motsoaledi claimed 520 000 people were initiated on HIV treatment between February and April, a number already almost half-way towards his 'Close the Gap' campaign target.
 This remarkable success claimed by the minister occurred during a collapse in funding, staffing, and testing, and was achieved simply with 'roadshows' and unnamed community programmes.

 This would represent one of the most remarkable HIV global service delivery achievements ever, given three months of massive funding withdrawal and service collapse.